Invoice Factoring: All You Need to Know

 Factoring clients typically share one or more of the following characteristics:

-• Troubled past including prior bankruptcies or forbearances
+- Troubled past, including prior bankruptcies or forbearance

 Advantages and Disadvantages of Using Invoice Factoring